Ring of Fear (A Dangerous Assignment): Act II: Bruté

 Buddy and Frank decide to meet at Morey's Bar in the evening, to arrange a fight with "The Champ", who is managed by Cooper and Martin.
-Once there, Cooper introduces "Bob Kelly" to Martin as the "guy who manages Lorne Greene and Johnny Cash".
-Frank tries to get Martin to agree to a fight between Buddy and The Champ, but Martin promises he will never get a fight in this city because "I own this town!"
-Frank then tries to offend The Champ directly by shouting that he is dishonest and only wins because of guys "lying down or dying", but this does not work.
-Despite a torrent of insults from Frank, The Champ remains courteous and composed.
-Dejected and believing that a fight will never happen, Buddy then says "forget it" and prepares to leave.
-Upon hearing this seemingly innocent remark, The Champ becomes enraged, shouting that "No one says 'forget it' to me!"
-The Champ tries to hit Buddy, but Buddy blocks his punch and then hits back, knocking down The Champ.
+Frank tries to goad Martin into agreeing to a fight between Buddy and The Champ, but both refuse.
+Believing that a fight will never happen, Buddy prepares to leave.
+The Champ takes offense and tries to hit Buddy, but Buddy knocks him down.
 With that, a boxing match between Buddy and The Champ is on.